simonmika/egmontmika.com/content/blog/removing-the-mask.md

 Then the unexpected happened.

-In short: One day, he left his wife and family, quit his ministry and moved to a far away country in order to start all over again, leaving his family, co-workers and church members behind in shock.
+In short, one day he left his wife and family, quit his ministry and moved to a far away country in order to start all over again, leaving his family, co-workers and church members behind in shock.

 In a letter, he described his desperation, revealing that he had been depressed for a longer period, feeling like a failure and even planned to take his life.

 For the last three years he had been trying to keep a mask and fulfill his duty as a pastor, trying to perform whatever was expected.
-But now he couldn’t do it anymore.
+But now he just couldn’t do it anymore.

 The mask had to be removed.